akhilrajmailbox/YouTube/README.md

 ```

-## Live Rename With Views and Channel Name of Last Commenter
+## Live Rename With Views and Channel Name of Last Commenter (auto)

 **Note :** Run the Script with following parameters